pemagrg1/CategoryMatching/README.md

 #### In the First Paper Semantic Similarity is calculated as:

 Using lexical database methodology, the similarity is determined by using predefined word hierarchy which has [words,meaning,relationship] with other words stored in a tree like structure.
-<br><br> Calculation for Word Similarity:
+<br><br> Calculation for Word Similarity:<br>
 1. Path distance between the words
 2. The depth of the subsumer (root) in the hierarchy
 3. Use word corpus to calculate info content of the word
-<br><br>Calculation for Sentence Similarity:
+<br><br>Calculation for Sentence Similarity:<br>
 1. sentence->word tokens
 2. calculate : word similarity, sentence similarity, word order similarity
 3. Use lexical database to compare the meaning of the word
 4. form semantic vector for each sent with weights of the word (use info content which has word freq domain wise)
 5. Form order vector (Syntactic similarity between sent) 6.
 Calculate semantic similarity based on semantic vector and order vec

 In the second paper semantic similarity is calculated as: The process followed is: <br></br>
 1. Tagging
 2. Lemma
 3. Wordnet
 4. Process sent pairs
 5. Semantic Sim measures[Shortest Path,Wu&Palmer, Feature]
 6. compare the score